kusamanetwork/userguide/docs/start/claims.md

 > NOTICE: Unfortunately, at this time Kusama does not have hardware wallet support.
 Hopefully this will change soon!

 Another option you may consider using is the `subkey` command line utility, which will allow you to take extra steps to protect the security of your key.
-Additionally, two other options include the Enzyme browser extension wallet and the Polkawallet mobile wallet, although these require an extra step to generate Kusama addresses.
+Additionally, another option is the Polkawallet mobile wallet, although it requires an extra step to generate Kusama addresses.

 ### Using polkadot{.js} extension (Chrome/Brave or Firefox)